Skip to Content

 Read more Read less

 Queen's University Belfast is actively engaged in sanctuary research, focusing on issues affecting migrants and ethnic minorities in Northern Ireland.
-Through collaborations with various organisations such as the Migrant and Minority Ethnic Council NI and Belfast City of Sanctuary, Queen's is facilitating scholarship and research activities to address these issues and create further connections within the community.
+Through collaborations with various organisations such as the Migrant and Minority Ethnic Thinktank NI and Belfast City of Sanctuary, Queen's is facilitating scholarship and research activities to address these issues and create further connections within the community.

 Various initiatives and projects at Queen's University aim at fostering understanding, supporting marginalised communities, addressing key societal issues, also by exploring migrant experiences through creative methods and promoting mental health support.